vertcli/machine_learning/glass_classification/README.md

 Usage
 -----------------------

+* If you are not already in glass_classification folder get into it.
+Also, make sure you have glass_classification environment active.
 * Run `mkdir processed` to create a directory for our processed datasets.
 * Run `python glass_process_data.py` normalize and center the dataset.
     * This will create `data.csv` in the `processed` folder.